 A surgical exraction is a slightly more complex procedure that occurs when a tooth has not yet broken through the gum line, or has not yet fully grown into the mouth for some cases.
 When a surgical extraction is needed, your dentist makes a small incision into your gum in order to access the damaged tooth.

 As our wisdom teeth are located all the way at the back of our mouth, it makes it difficult for us to keep the area clean.
-People get Wisdom teeth removed for the various reasons :
+People get their wisdom teeth removed for the various reasons:

 - They’re impacted.